guardian/frontend/README.md

 pa.api.key=XXXX
 ```

-Get the correct key and host from another developer on the project.
+Get the correct key and host from another developer on the project (or for external developers, sign up for a key at http://guardian.mashery.com).

 To set up a proxy